Safe Tool Specification¶

 staticVariables is an ordered list of single-entry objects, not a JSON object.
 Order is preserved on disk, in memory, and when the runtime constructs the variable bag passed to code.
 The ordered-list shape exists to permit duplicate keys (rare but legal - later wins on read), to keep deterministic diffs when specs are edited, and to make ${ENV_VAR} audit trails reproducible.

-7.2 ${ENV_VAR} placeholder grammar
+7.2 ${ENV_VAR} placeholder grammar¶

 A value MAY embed environment variable references using the placeholder grammar \$\{([A-Z_]+[A-Z0-9_]*)}:

-• Placeholder names match [A-Z_]+[A-Z0-9_]* — one-or-more uppercase letters or underscores, then any combination of uppercase / digits / underscore.
-The reference resolver MUST NOT resolve lowercase placeholders.
+[A-Z_]+[A-Z0-9_]*- one-or-more uppercase letters or underscores, then any combination of uppercase / digits / underscore.
+The reference resolver MUST NOT resolve lowercase placeholders. - A value MAY mix literal text and placeholders:

-• A value MAY mix literal text and placeholders: "https://${API_HOST}/v2" is legal.
-The reference grammar distinguishes anchored references (the whole value is a single placeholder, e.g. "${API_KEY}") from embedded references (placeholder appears inside literal text).
+"https://${API_HOST}/v2"is legal.
+The reference grammar distinguishes anchored references (the whole value is a single placeholder, e.g."${API_KEY}") from embedded references (placeholder appears inside literal text). - A spec MAY declare more than one placeholder per value; resolution applies to every match.

 Resolution order (EnvVarResolver):

-3. Unresolved — the literal ${NAME} is left in place and the spec transitions to MISSING_REQUIREMENTS (§ 11.2).
+${NAME}is left in place and the spec transitions toMISSING_REQUIREMENTS(Section 11.2).

 The resolver MUST treat unset, empty, or whitespace-only values as missing.
 Implementations MAY layer additional resolution sources (a project-local secret store, a vault) ahead of the OS env, but the contract above is the floor: every conforming resolver MUST consult the OS env at minimum.

-7.3 Secret storage
+7.3 Secret storage¶

-Secret surface Storage model Encryption at rest Decryption scope
+| Secret surface | Storage model | Encryption at rest | Decryption scope |

-Static ${ENV_VAR} secrets (this section) OS environment / JVM properties None (the playground does not persist them) n/a — value is only in memory while the process holds it
+OS environment / JVM properties | None (the playground does not persist them) | n/a - value is only in memory while the process holds it |

 Static-variable secrets are deliberately not persisted by the playground.
-The resolution model places trust at the host boundary: if the OS env (or JVM properties) holds the value, the playground reads it for the lifetime of one tool invocation, masks it on output (§ 7.4), and forgets it when the process exits.
+The resolution model places trust at the host boundary: if the OS env (or JVM properties) holds the value, the playground reads it for the lifetime of one tool invocation, masks it on output (Section 7.4), and forgets it when the process exits.
 A spec's staticVariables block records only the placeholder, never the resolved value.

 Implementations of this specification SHOULD adopt the same posture: do not persist static-variable secrets at all, and if persisting other credentials (OAuth tokens, MCP-connection bearer tokens, ...) on a separate surface, encrypt them with a host-bound or user-bound key so that disk-copy alone is not sufficient to recover plaintext.
 The reference runtime's OAuth-token storage is documented at safety-architecture → Encrypted OAuth token storage - it is a separate surface and outside this specification.

-7.4 Secret masking pipeline
+7.4 Secret masking pipeline¶

 Once resolved, a static-variable value is treated as a secret for the rest of its lifetime in the process.
 Masking is value-based, not placeholder-based - the runtime tracks the resolved string and substring-replaces every occurrence of it with *** on the way to any text egress.